How to Make Kava

 First you'll need some kind of large bowl.
 The traditional bowl to use is called a Tanoa.
 We are working on a vendor to have these in stock or to have available to buy on the site and send directly from the maker.
 We'll keep you posted!

 Otherwise, preferably you'll want to find one that will hold a bit more than 1 gallon of water.
+That's an amount of kava suitable for a gathering of a few people with shells at 4oz each.
 If you don't have huge bowl, I found something that works fantastic.
 They're called Cambro Food Storage Containers.
 When I worked in restaurants, we used these for hot and cold liquids as well as dry storage.
 They're multi use when you're not making kava and can store all your kava stuff inside them very easily.
 They also don't tip over easily and fit in sinks easily to save the mess.
 They even come with lids.
 Got like 20 aluballs?
 Stick them in there and shake shake shake!

 Warm a gallon of water to about 105F.
 If you don't have a thermometer near by, that's a bit warmer than body temperature.
 If you've ever been in a hot tub, you'll know what that feels like.
 You don't want it any warmer than that as it will degrade the kavalactones and make a weak kava.
 If it's less warm that's also fine.
 It doesn't have to be exact.
 A thermometer would be great to have on hand if you have one near by.